MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/developing-your-application.md

 ## Design summary
-The following diagram depicts an architecture and process flow.
-The steps are detailed following the diagram.
+The following diagram depicts an architecture and process flow for the app you're creating, steps outlined below.
 ![design summary](../media/develop/design-summary.png)

-1. The user inputs the following:
+1. The user inputs:
-  - The path of the file to be encrypted
+  - The path of the file to be protected
-  - Selection from a list of available templates to use for file encryption
+  - Selects a template or creates an ad-hoc policy
-2. The application requests authentication with the Azure AD RMS Service.
+2. The application requests authentication with AIP.
-3. The Azure AD RMS Service confirms authentication
+3. AIP confirms authentication
-4. The application requests pre-defined templates from the Azure AD RMS Service.
+4. The application requests pre-defined templates from the AIP.
-5. The Azure AD RMS Service returns pre-defined templates.
+5. AIP returns pre-defined templates.
 6. The application locates the specified file.
-7. The application applies the Azure encryption template to the file.
+7. The application applies the AIP protection policy to the file.

 ## How the code works

-In the sample, Azure IP Test solution open up with the file Iprotect.cs.
-This is a C# Console application and like with any other application you have to start with loading the *MSIPC.dll* as shown in the `main()` method of the program.
+In the sample, Azure IP Test, the solution begins up with the file Iprotect.cs.
+This is a C# console application and, like with any other AIP enabled application, you begin with loading the *MSIPC.dll* as shown in the `main()` method.

     //Loads MSIPC.dll
     SafeNativeMethods.IpcInitialize();